How It Works

 Air is drawn in through the ground-level intake grille at 100–200mm above pavement — the height where pollution is most concentrated.
 It passes through four filtration stages before being exhausted as clean air above head height.

-The filtration cartridge is a single modular unit, designed for tool-free replacement during routine maintenance visits.
+The filtration cartridge is a single modular unit, secured behind a tool-access maintenance panel so it stays tamper-resistant on a public street while remaining quick for an authorised technician to swap during routine visits.
 Target replacement interval: 6–12 months.

 Four stages.
 Maximum removal.